How to scrape a sitemap and crawl every page

 If you want every page of a site rather than the few you can click to, the sitemap is the list you are looking for, and the catch is that /sitemap.xml is often not a flat list of pages.
 Large sites split their URLs across a sitemap index, where the top file is a list of other sitemap files (<sitemap> entries pointing at sitemap-posts.xml, sitemap-pages.xml, and so on), and each of those holds the actual <url> entries.
 A parser that expects one flat document reads the index, finds no page URLs, and hands you back nothing.

-The solution is to fetch the sitemap with the built-in fetch, parse the XML with fast-xml-parser, branch on whether the document is a <sitemapindex> or a <urlset>, and when it is an index fetch each child sitemap and collect its URLs.
-Once you hold the URL list you crawl it through a small concurrency pool that keeps a fixed number of requests in flight, so you read the pages at a steady rate instead of opening hundreds of sockets at once.
+The solution is to fetch the sitemap and detect which kind it is before reading any URLs.
+We'll build a small script that fetches the sitemap and parses the XML so we can branch on the root element, distinguishes a sitemap index (a list of other sitemap files, used by large sites to stay under the 50,000-URL-per-file limit) from a flat list of pages and follows each child sitemap when it is an index, and walks the collected URLs through a concurrency pool that holds a fixed number of fetches in flight so we read the pages at a steady rate instead of opening hundreds of sockets at once.
 It comes to about 70 lines of Node.js with one dependency, fast-xml-parser.

 The complete script